Foley Municipal Airport

 Foley Municipal Airport (FAA LID: 5R4) is a city-owned public-use airport located three nautical miles (4 mi, 6 km) northwest of the central business district of Foley, a city in Baldwin County, Alabama, United States.

 This airport is included in the FAA's National Plan of Integrated Airport Systems for 2011–2015 and 2009–2013, both of which categorized it as a general aviation facility.

-Foley Municipal Airport was opened to the public on February, 1967 replacing the earlier airport to the east of town near the present location of Barin NOLF.
+Foley Municipal Airport was opened to the public in February 1967 replacing the earlier airport to the east of town near the present location of Barin NOLF.

 Fixed-base operator

 The fixed-base operator at Foley Airport is Lightning Aviation, founded in 2010 by retired Army helicopter pilot Roger Watkins.
-The company has trained hundreds of Navy and Marine pilots and Naval Flight Officers (NFOs) for the Navy's introductory flight screening.
+The company has trained thousands of Navy and Marine pilots and Naval Flight Officers (NFOs) for the Navy's introductory flight screening.

-Lightning Aviation also offers pilot training to civilians seeking their private, instrument, commercial, and multi-engine certificates and ratings.
+Lightning Aviation now offers pilot training to civilians seeking their private, instrument, commercial, and multi-engine certificates and ratings.

 Lightning Aviation operates and maintains a fleet of Cessna and Piper aircraft.
-They also offer maintenance services.
+They also offer limited maintenance services.